-Solano Community College offers 62 Associate of Arts and Associate of Science Degrees.
+Solano Community College offers 62 Associate in Arts and Associate in Science Degrees.
 Additionally, the College offers 26 state-approved Associate Degrees for Transfer to the CSU System.
-The college catalog lists the requirements for all Associate Degrees.
+The College catalog lists the requirements for all Associate Degrees.
 The Associate in Arts and Associate in Science degrees involve satisfactory completion of a minimum of 60 semester units with a "C" average or higher, including the semester units required in each area of emphasis and fulfillment of all Solano Community College, CSU, or IGETC general education (GE) options.
 The Associate Degrees for Transfer require a minimum of 60 CSU-transferable semester units with an overall average grade of "C" or higher.
 Twelve of these units must be completed at the College.
 Students enrolled full-time could complete the requirements in two academic years.
-During the 2021-2022 academic year 1,625 sections were offered in the major terms, with an additional 242 sections offered in the summer of 2022.
+During the 2021-2022 academic year 1,625 sections were offered in the major terms, with an additional 242 sections offered in the summer of 2022 (E Solano Catalog 2023-2024; E Solano Catalog 2023-2024 Addendum).

-In addition to the traditional two-year Associate degrees, in 2015, in response to SB 850 (Block), the College applied for and was approved as one of the first 15 community colleges to offer pilot Bachelor's degrees.
-In November 2016, the College granted initial accreditation from the ACCJC for its Bachelor of Science Degree in Biomanufacturing.
+In addition to the traditional two-year Associate degrees, in 2015, in response to SB 850

+(Block), the College applied for and was approved as one of the first 15 community colleges to offer pilot Bachelor's degrees.
+In November 2016, the College was granted initial accreditation from the ACCJC for its Bachelor of Science Degree in Biomanufacturing.
 The College hosted its first cohort in the baccalaureate program in fall 2017.
 The degree requires the completion of 120 units and the length of the proposed program for a full-time student is four years.
-The baccalaureate program accepts students from other colleges who have completed an associate degree and wish to complete their final two years at Solano Community College.
+The baccalaureate program accepts students from other colleges who have completed an associate degree and wish to complete their final two years at Solano Community College (E Biomanufacturing Webpage; E Biomanufacturing BS at SCC 2023-2024).